DuyTrieu1999/SLogo_CompSci308/README.md

 * Brooke Keene : Front End Developer.

 * Duy Trieu : Front End Developer.
+I design the layout of the UI and the functionalities of the Screen, Script Editor, Console, and Dropdown.
+I also design the Controller class that connects the front end and the back end.

 * Yunhao Qing : Back End Developer.
 Word on general model such as Turtle and VariableMap, work on the parser and error checking.